Toussaint-Dieudonné Sauveur

-Toussaint-Dieudonné Sauveur (26 April 1766 - 27 January 1838) was a Belgian physician and professor.
+Toussaint-Dieudonné Sauveur (26 April 1766 - 27 January 1838) was a Belgian medical doctor and professor.
 After studying in Liège, Toussaint-Dieudonné Sauveur went to Paris to pursue a literary education.
 After graduating, he was appointed to teach at the University of Angers, where he earned a Master of Arts.
 Between 1789 and 1792, the French Revolution led him to study medicine in Paris; in 1793, he received a medical degree in Utrecht.

 In 1808, he was appointed physician to the Lycée Impérial in Liège, which opened many doors for him, including the post of president of the medical jury for the Ourthe department.

 Toussaint-Dieudonné Sauveur became a professor of medicine at the newly founded University of Liège in 1817.
 He also became the first rector for a one-year term.
 He taught several disciplines, including general pathology and the special pathology of internal diseases.
 He returned as rector between 1829 and 1830, but lost his position in 1835 following a reshuffling of teaching duties, probably due to his Orangism background.